Artist Statements

 Living in Harmony with Nature

 When we spend more time in Nature, we connect more with our souls, and at some point, we feel that they are both the same.
-I find spending time in Nature very cathartic and meditative, and I encourage everyone to do so.
-I make it a point to get away as often as I can for some quiet “me” time, either on my terrace or the park nearby.
-My thoughts and experiences as I walk around, and the expansion of consciousness, is what informs my current work as an artist, and is the basis of the concept of living in harmony with Nature.
+My thoughts and experiences as I walk around in nature, and the expansion of consciousness, is what informs my current work as an artist, and is the basis of the concept of Living in Harmony with Nature.